-We have a special interest in providing acupuncture for IBS and other digestive conditions to the people of Brisbane.
+We have a special interest in providing acupuncture for IBS and other digestive issues to the people of Brisbane.

 Clinical research has shown that a course of acupuncture for IBS can: